All-Hands-AI/OpenHands/agenthub/micro/math_agent/prompt.md

 {{ state.plan.main_goal }}

 Please write a python script that solves this problem, and prints the answer to stdout.
+ONLY print the answer to stdout, nothing else.
 You should then run the python script, and call the `finish` action with the answer as the argument.

 ## History